pearmaster/json-schema-codegen/README.md

 #### References

 `$ref` references are supported for array items, object properties, allOf, anyOf, and oneOf.
-However, the caller must provide a class which translates the reference into a class name and namespace.
+However, the caller must provide a "resolver" class which translates the reference into a class name and namespace.

+## C++ Requirements

+* boost (boost::optional and boost::variant among others)
+* rapidjson
+* C++11

+## Python Requirements

+* python 3.7
+* jinja2
+* stringcase

 ## Installation